willstepp/writings/joseph-the-son/jts-notes.md

 Not in school because of ‘fall break’, an indeterminate time away from school.

 Creating wealth in this world.
 House on a hill.
 Look at what it has now become.
 This tomb of a home.
 Do you think I was always wrinkled and ugly like I am now?
 Do you think my mind was always slow?
 I was once like you.
 Smooth skin like Lizzie there, sharp in mind.
 I had money that I spent on myself and others.
 I was humbled to be able to give to the poor.
-I lorded it over those who had none, while pretending to be humble.
+I lorded it over those who had none while pretending to be humble.

+There is a hole in the main living area.
+Grandpa is working on a repair.
+Makes more holes.

+Jacob wants the boys to tear up a garden.

+Will has gotten a message from Beth about his father is why he returns.

+The story opens on the walk home from school.
+They are coming home earlier in the day because of Fall break.
+Joseph is with a group of boys who live in the trailer park next to his house.
+They stop to torture a stray dog.
+Joseph is not reluctant to join in, even though he is not really *friends* with them.
+Minister Jacob is outside tending to his chickens and sees them.
+He steps in and censures the boys.
+He recognizes Joseph as someone new to the neighborhood and asks if he is from the family that just moved into the old house on the hill.
+When he finds out he is, he wants to speak with the Joseph’s father.
+Tells the other boys to get on home.